Skip to content

 • Total contractor hours worked

-Once saved, the system automatically calculates total hours worked (employee + contractor) for each month.
+Once saved, the system automatically calculates total hours worked (employee plus contractor) for each month.

 Standard safety metric fields in Events

-These default fields already exist in your account - you do not need to create them in the field manager.
-You just need to add them into your Event record using the Layout editor.
+These default fields already exist in your account, so you don't need to create them in the Field Manager.
+You just need to add them to your Event record using the Layout Editor.

-• Recordable incident: confirms whether the event should count toward recordable statistics.
+• 'Is Recordable Incident?': confirms whether the event should count toward recordable statistics.

-• RIDDOR reportable: identifies incidents that meet RIDDOR reporting requirements.
+• 'Is Riddor Reportable?': identifies incidents that meet RIDDOR reporting requirements.

-• Lost time injury: marks incidents that led to lost work time.
+• 'Is Lost Time Injury?': marks incidents that led to lost work time.

-Completing them accurately ensures your metrics and dashboard calculations are correct.
+Completing these accurately on every contributing Event keeps your metrics and dashboard calculations correct.

-Once you’ve entered work hours and completed the safety metrics fields, the system automatically calculates your key safety metrics:
+Once you've entered the monthly work hours and completed the Safety Metrics fields on your Events, the system calculates your key rates automatically, in line with HSE guidelines:

-If both employee and contractor hours are entered, the system also provides separate calculations for each employees and contractors.
+If you enter both employee and contractor hours, the system also produces separate calculations for employees and contractors.

 Viewing the Safety Metrics dashboard